The best of R&I and around the web, handpicked by our editors.

 Web replica of the print magazine.

-This year, six brokers from across the brokerage field were named as the 2020 Pharmaceuticals Power Broker winners.
+Six commercial insurance brokers in the pharmaceutical sector were named 2021 Power Brokers.
 One additional broker was named a finalist.

 The opioid misuse crisis continues to negatively impact the lives of patients while costing our health care system billions of dollars.
 This is why it still deserves our focus.